Film Studies A Level

 WHAT EXTRA-CURRICULAR OPPORTUNITIES ARE THERE?

-To be confirmed but at least one trip to a film production studio, visits to local places of interest, eg The Electric Cinema, plus numerous opportunities to be film ambassadors and shoot and edit a range of film, including developing a YouTube channel for the department.
+At least one trip to a film production studio, visits to local places of film interest, film screenings as well as many opportunities to be film ambassadors, shoot and edit a range of films for many different purposes..